1946–47 Toronto Huskies season

-The 1946–47 BAA season was the Toronto Huskies' inaugural and sole season of existence.
-The NBA's first game was played at Maple Leaf Gardens in Toronto on November 1, 1946.
-The New York Knickerbockers defeated the Toronto Huskies 68–66 at Maple Leaf Gardens.
-The teams were part of the Basketball Association of America, the forerunner to the NBA.
+The 1946–47 BAA season was the Toronto Huskies' sole season of existence.
+The Huskies played in the Basketball Association of America, the forerunner to the National Basketball Association (NBA), and hosted what is now considered the NBA's first game at Maple Leaf Gardens in Toronto on November 1, 1946, losing to the New York Knickerbockers 68–66.
 The Huskies finished last in their division and folded after one season.

-Throughout the season, the Huskies had four head coaches: Ed Sadowski 3–9, Lew Hayman 0–1, Dick Fitzgerald 2–1, and Red Rolfe 17–27.
+Throughout the season, the Huskies had four head coaches: Ed Sadowski 3 wins–9 losses, Lew Hayman 0–1, Dick Fitzgerald 2–1, and Red Rolfe 17–27.
+After the BAA's inaugural season concluded, the Huskies were initially undecided on their long-term plans, due to a combination of the team's poor record and the status of Maple Leaf Gardens being more focused at that time on its namesake tenants the Toronto Maple Leafs of the National Hockey League.

+While they participated in the 1947 BAA draft, the Huskies ultimately joined the Pittsburgh Ironmen, Detroit Falcons, and Cleveland Rebels as the four inaugural BAA teams (as well as the only Eastern Division team) to exit the league before the following season.
+Toronto later gained an NBA team for the 1995–96 NBA season with the debut of the Toronto Raptors.

 Roster

 Regular season

 The attendance for the inaugural match was 7,090 with ticket prices ranging from 75 cents to two dollars and fifty cents.
 On that night, anyone taller than George Nostrand, the tallest Husky at 6'8", was given free admission.

 Attendance quickly dwindled and the Toronto Star published an estimate that team owners Eric Cradock (co-owner of the Montreal Alouettes football team) and Harold Shannon lost $100,000 in one season of operations.
 The managing director of the Huskies was Lew Hayman, who was also the coach and general manager of the Alouettes.
 Previously, he had been a star basketball player at Syracuse University.
 Other key figures included team president Charles Watson, co-founders Ben Newman and Salter Hayden and Annis Stukus.